 JT in the community

-JT is a Member of the Internet Watch Foundation, the UK internet Hotline for anyone to report their exposure to online child sexual abuse imagery hosted anywhere in the world, non-photographic child sexual abuse images and criminally obscene adult content hosted in the UK.
-For more information or to report a website visit www.iwf.org.uk.
+JT is also a Member of the Internet Watch Foundation, the UK internet Hotline for anyone to report their exposure to online child sexual abuse imagery hosted anywhere in the world, non-photographic child sexual abuse images and criminally obscene adult content hosted in the UK.
+So, for more information or to report a website visit www.iwf.org.uk.

 The Jersey Directory Recycling